2C-TFM: Canada

 As of October 31st, 2016, 2C-TFM is a controlled substance (Schedule III) in Canada.

 United States

-2C-TFM is unscheduled and uncontrolled in the United States, but possession and sales of 2C-TFM could potentially be prosecuted under the Federal Analog Act because of its structural similarities to 2C-B and 2C-T-7.
+2C-TFM is unscheduled and uncontrolled in the United States, but possession and sales of 2C-TFM could potentially be prosecuted under the Federal Analog Act if intended for human consumption because of its structural similarities to 2C-B and 2C-T-7.
 However, 2C-TFM, unlike many other phenethylamines, has not been widely sold by internet retailers.
 In the wake of Operation Web Tryp in July 2004, the issue of possession and sales of 2C-TFM and other similar chemicals will probably be resolved in the courtroom as well the fate of this rare but unique psychedelic.
 There have been no reported deaths or hospitalizations from 2C-TFM.